São Paulo: A Deep Dive into Brazil’s Megacity

-Casa das Rosas, São Paolo, Brazil
+Casa das Rosas, São Paulo, Brazil

-Our first impression of São Paulo was its sheer vastness—truly one of the world’s megacities.
+Our first impression of São Paulo was its sheer vastness, truly one of the world’s megacities.
 Home to over 12 million people in the city proper and more than 22 million in the greater metropolitan area, it is the largest city in the Southern Hemisphere.
 Its scale is apparent from the start; our taxi ride from the airport to Paulista Avenue took 90 minutes to our IBIS Hotel on Paulista Avenue.
 São Paulo’s status as Brazil’s economic powerhouse was clear, with a sprawling metropolis built on innovation, industry, and relentless growth.
-A frequent comment we heard in São Paulo is that the Paulistanos work hard and provide economic backbone of Brazil whereas the Caricoas of Rio de Janeiro party hard but do not work.
+A frequent comment we heard in São Paulo is that the Paulistanos work hard and provide economic backbone of Brazil whereas the Caricoas of Rio de Janeiro party hard but do not work so hard.

 Located at an altitude of 760 metres, São Paulo enjoys a subtropical climate, marked by warm, humid summers and mild winters.
 During our January visit, temperatures hovered around 35°C, and occasional tropical showers offered a refreshing break from the heat and humidity.